Getting to Know the ADD Types – Type 1: Classic ADD

 Maintaining relationships with friends and family who support you and understand your personality can be beneficial in helping you cope with Type 1 flare-ups.

-Like many other mental health conditions, ADD is not just a single and simple disorder; therefore, treatment is not a one-size-fits-all solution.
-Each of the seven types of ADD requires a different treatment plan.
-What works for one person with ADD may not work for another—or could even make the symptoms worse!
+Like many other mental health conditions, ADHD has multiple types.
+Therefore, treatment is not a one-size-fits-all solution.
+What works for one person with ADHD may not work for another—or could even make the symptoms worse!

 Want more information?
 Download Amen Clinics’ free Getting to Know the 7 ADD Types eBook.